kaakaa/pflenker.github.io/_posts/2020-11-18-what-is-an-agile-mindset.md

 future.

-In his book and [on his website](https://www.schwarzassociates.com/what-is-the-mutual-learning-approach/), Schwarz defines 5 values and 5 assumptions, which drive 8 behaviors .
+In his book and [on his website](https://www.schwarzassociates.com/what-is-the-mutual-learning-approach/), Schwarz defines five values and five assumptions, which drive eight behaviors.

 The list of assumptions reads like a guideline for successful meetings in any
 context: